-Emphasis of Matter - effects of Covid-19 on the valuation of land and buildings and pension fund pooled property and private equity investments
+Emphasis of Matter - effects of Covid-19 on the valuation of land and buildings and investment properties

-We draw attention to Note 4 of the financial statements, which describes the effects of the Covid-19 pandemic on the valuation of the Authority's property and investment properties and the Authority's share of the pension fund's property investments as at 31 March 2020.
-As, disclosed in note 4 to the financial statements, due to the ongoing Covid-19 pandemic the valuer reported less certainty and a higher degree of caution to the valuations.
-A material valuation uncertainty was therefore disclosed in both the Authority's property valuer's report for property and investment properties and the pension fund's pooled property and private equity valuation reports.
+We draw attention to Note 4 of the financial statements, which describes the effects of the Covid-19 pandemic on the valuation of the Authority's land and buildings and investment properties as at 31 March 2021.
+As, disclosed in note 4 to the financial statements, property valuations are not reported as being subject to 'material valuation uncertainty' as defined by VPS 3 and VPGA 10 of the RICS Valuation Global Standards, except for Retail and specific trading related assets/sectors such as Car Parks.
+For these specific assets, a higher degree of caution should be attached to the valuation than would normally be the case.
 Our opinion is not modified in respect of this matter.